learn-co-curriculum/dsc-xgboost-lab/README.md

 Our model had somewhat lackluster performance on the testing set compared to the training set, suggesting the model is beginning to overfit the training data.
 Let's tune the model to increase the model performance and prevent overfitting.

-For a full list of model parameters, see the[XGBoost Documentation](http://xgboost.readthedocs.io/en/latest/parameter.html).
+For a full list of model parameters, see the [XGBoost Documentation](http://xgboost.readthedocs.io/en/latest/parameter.html).

 Many of the parameters we'll be tuning are parameters we've already encountered when working with Decision Trees, Random Forests, and Gradient Boosted Trees.